-All teachers and support staff who work with the pupil will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
-We will regularly review the effectiveness of the support and interventions and their impact on the pupil's progress.
+All teachers and support staff who work with the student will be made aware of their needs, the outcomes sought, the support provided, and any teaching strategies or approaches that are required.
+We will regularly review the effectiveness of the support and interventions and their impact on the student's progress.

-This progress is regularly communicated with home to ensure parents/guardians/carer's are supporting with progress.
+This progress is regularly communicated with home to ensure parents/carers are supporting with progress.
 Communication is made after each data drop, letters home, home calls and meetings.

-3.5 Supporting pupils moving between phases and preparing for adulthood
+3.5 Supporting students moving between phases and preparing for adulthood

-We will share information with the school, college, or other setting the pupil is moving to.
-We will agree with parents and pupils which information will be shared as part of this.

-Between Key Stage 2 and 3, the SENCO visits feeder primary schools to meet relevant students with SEND.
-Some meetings with parents of students with SEND also take place prior to them starting in the new academic year.
-SEND staff attend a transition meeting with SENCOs from primary feeder schools to receive information about students who will be transferring to the school.
+We will share information with the school, college, or other setting the student is moving to.
+We will agree with parents/carers and students which information will be shared.
+Between Key Stage 2 and 3, the SENDCo visits feeder primary schools to meet relevant students with SEND.
+Some meetings with parents/carers of students with SEND also take place prior to them starting in the new academic year.
+SEND staff attend a transition meeting with SENDCOs from primary feeder schools to receive information about students who will be transferring to the school.

-Between Key Stage 3 and 4, SEND staff will meet and support students and parents with statements and EHC plans to give advice about options.
+Between Key Stage 3 and 4, SEND staff will meet and support students and parents/carers with statements and EHC plans to give advice about options.
 SEND staff will attend transition evenings.